 Six tips for reading with your child at home:

 1. Make time to read- even ten minutes a day

 4. Talk about the book- asking your child questions

 5. Pay attention to the language

 6. Enjoy reading

 We base learning to read primarily on this programme.
 Currently when children move beyond this we are using the Oxford Reading Tree but your child may be ready to enjoy ‘Accerlerated Reader’ as explained below, meaning that they can choose freely from our class and library ranges suitable to their age and ability.
-Please read our most up to date parent letter about our reading scheme: Reading Letter 2019 20 January 2020 School Reading Letter
+Please read our most up to date parent letters about our reading scheme: Reading Letter 2019 20 January 2020 School Reading Letter

 In order to support you we have introduced laminated bookmarks with questions and ideas you can talk about with your child when sharing their book: